c-toolbox/C-Play/docs/guides/remote/api.md

     Returns:  "Fading volume down"

     Endpoint: /fade_volume_up
-    Purpose:  Ask C-play to increase volume to previous chosen level during a certain "fade" time period.
+    Purpose:  Increase volume to previous chosen level during a certain "fade" time period.
     Returns:  "Fading volume up"

     Endpoint: /fade_image_down
-    Purpose:  Ask C-play to decrease the visibility of the video/image to 0% during a certain "fade" time period.
+    Purpose:  Decrease the visibility of the video/image to 0% during a certain "fade" time period.
     Returns:  "Fading image down"

     Endpoint: /fade_image_up
-    Purpose:  Ask C-play to increase the visibility of the image/video to 100% during a certain "fade" time period.
+    Purpose:  Increase the visibility of the image/video to 100% during a certain "fade" time period.
     Returns:  "Fading image up"

     Endpoint: /sync_image_volume_fade
-    Purpose:  Ask C-play to increase the image/video view to 100% during a certain "fade" time period.
+    Purpose:  Increase the image/video view to 100% during a certain "fade" time period.
     Params:   Either supply "value=1" or "value=0" to set if sync between fade is enabled or not
     Returns:  0 or 1 depending on if sync is disabled or enabled.
               Returns "Setting syncImageVolumeFade to *" when the value parameter is supplied.

     Endpoint: /visibility
     Purpose:  Return the visibility of the image/video.